radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-secretstore/index.md

    rad deploy template.bicep
    ```

-   This may take a few minutes because of the time required to create the database.
+   This may take a few minutes because of the time required to create the key vault.

 1. You can confirm that the new `kv` component was deployed by running: